metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Following generation of `base_secrets`, the key share generator object MUST automatically:

-- Compute `key_shares_count` private/public keypairs, by evaluating this [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on the `base_secrets` private keys and a `key_share_ID` iterating from 1 to `key_shares_count`.
+- Compute `key_shares_count` private keys, by evaluating this [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on the `base_secrets` private keys and a `key_share_ID` iterating from 1 to `key_shares_count`.
 - Store the resulting private keys in an ordered list as `outgoing_partial_secrets`, indexed by the respective `key_share_ID` of the recipient participant.

 ### Submission of Verification Vector to Orchestrator

-Each candidate for participant MUST submit their `verification_vector` — an ordered array of public keys derived from the `base_secrets` — to the generation orchestrator as an application for participation in the generation process.
+Each candidate for participant MUST submit, as an application for participation in the generation process, a commitment on their `base_secrets` to the orchestrator.
+This commitment might be:

+- a `verification_vector` — an ordered array of public keys derived from the `base_secrets`
+- a hash on array of data, mandatorily including the `verification_vector`, and possibly other public data (examples: the generation count and / or threshold, the public key of the candidate, etc)

+The applications for participation must be sortable through a standard deterministic algorithm - for example, by sorting hashes by value.
+The algorithm must be chosen so as to minimize the probability for sorting collisions, even as a result of collaboration between candidates to create one.

 ### Orchestrator Processing of Verification Vectors

-The orchestrator MUST collect `verification vectors` from at least `key_shares_count` candidates within a predefined timeout period.
+The orchestrator MUST collect applications for participation from at least `key_shares_count` candidates within a predefined timeout period.
 Failure to achieve this MUST result in the generation process being aborted.

 If more than `key_shares_count` candidates were initially notified and apply for participation, the orchestrator MAY select among them exactly `key_shares_count` participants based on predefined selection criteria.
 These candidates become the participants in the key generation.

+#### Verification

+The collected applications must be checked at the end of the application period for sorting collisions.
+Should two or more application cause a sorting collision (for example, have the same hash), the candidates that produced them MUST NOT be accepted as generation participants.

+If that leaves fewer candidates for participants than the wanted count of key shares, the orchestrator MUST terminate the generation procedure.
+It also MAY terminate it even if there are enough candidates, just because a sorting collision is found.

+The orchestrator also MUST trigger a procedure for punishing - eg. slashing - the candidates involved in the collision, either if they have already misbehaved in the same or other way, or even at a first violation.

+#### Verification

 ### Assignment of Key Share IDs